CopernicaMarketingSoftware/Documentation/Publisher/en/surveys-create.md

-# Surveys
+# Surveys in Publisher

-Surveys are a very powerful tool to learn how contacts think of your company, your service, products or whatever you like to know about them.
+Surveys are a very powerful tool in Publisher to learn how contacts think of your company, your service, products or whatever you like to know about them.

 Surveys are easily created and can be published on your website in a wink.
 If you [link to this website from an